-Topic Potentially CDP Measures, where not included in LAP LAP Measures • Significant Adverse Effect, if Unmitigated Objective ARHO1 To have regard to the Record of Monuments and Places (RMP) and the newly identified sites identified on Map 9, when dealing with planning applications for development or threats to recorded items.
+Topic Potentially Significant Adverse CDP Measures, where not included in LAP LAP Measures Topic CDP Measures, where not included in LAP the inventory.
+Objective ACAO1 To carry out a review of the architectural heritage of Gorey Town during the preparation of the Wexford County Development Plan 2019-2025 with a view to designating Architectural Conservation Area(s).
+Objective ACAO2 To preserve the character of designated Architectural Conservation Area(s) by ensuring that all proposed development within these areas are carried out to the highest architectural and urban design standards.
+Objective ACAO3 To engage in a targeted awareness campaign on the character and special interest of each Architectural Conservation Area during the process of designation and provide assistance and guidance in preserving these area.
+Objective ARHO1 To have regard to the Record of Monuments and Places (RMP) and the newly identified sites identified on Map 9, when dealing with planning applications for development or threats to recorded items.
 Development shall be controlled in the vicinity of a recorded feature where it detracts from the setting of the feature or where it is injurious to its integrity, cultural or educational value.
 The Council shall consult with the National Monuments Service in the Department of Arts, Heritage and the Gaeltacht where appropriate.
 Objective ARHO2 To have regard to the Zone of Archaeological Potential within Gorey town when dealing with planning applications for all development, including local authority own development.
 This area is identified on Map 9.
 Where permission for such proposals is granted, the applicant will have due regard to the recommendations of the National Monuments Service and the Heritage and Planning Division in the Department of Arts, Heritage and the Gaeltacht.
 This may involve the employment of a licensed archaeologist at the expense of the developer to record any archaeological remains uncovered and to supervise all excavation works.

-Landscape Occurrence of adverse visual impacts and conflicts with the appropriate protection of the landscape.
-Various urban design guidelines including those relating to character, coherence, connectivity and permeability, continuity and enclosure, scale, landscape, adaptability, diversity, building style and materials and urban blocks.
+Topic Potentially CDP Measures, where not included in LAP LAP Measures Significant Adverse Effect, if Unmitigated Landscape • Occurrence of Various urban design guidelines including adverse visual those relating to character, coherence, impacts and connectivity and permeability, continuity and conflicts with the enclosure, scale, landscape, adaptability, appropriate diversity, building style and materials and protection of the urban blocks. landscape.